 Centre for Development, Environment and Policy

-These challenges are inter-related in complex ways, with important ethical, political, economic, social and technical dimensions, and at CeDEP we recognise the need for informed professionals with the inter-disciplinary skills to tackle these issues effectively.
+These challenges include how to satisfy the aspirations of a rapidly growing global population, including eradicating the poverty still experienced by many of these people, whilst at the same time managing the environmental systems and resources on which life and wellbeing depend.
+They are inter-related in complex ways, with important ethical, political, economic, social and technical dimensions, and at CeDEP we recognise the need for informed professionals with the inter-disciplinary skills to tackle these issues effectively.

 Our academic staff undertake research in the fields of agricultural economics, rural development, environmental economics, poverty reduction, sustainability, climate change and development.
 They have extensive international experience in research, which is published and shared with decision-makers and opinion-formers worldwide.
-Watch these short videos to get an insight into their research interests.
+You can watch a collection of short videos to get an insight into their research interests.

 In addition, CeDEP acts as Secretariat for the SOAS Climate Action Group, SOAS membership of the UN Sustainable Development Solutions Network (SDSN) and the UN Framework Convention on Climate Change (UNFCCC), to which SOAS has accredited Observer status.